sourcegraph/handbook/content/ce/index.md

 ### Out of Office Protocols

 Prior to taking time off, CEs should:
+1. Log time off request in BambooHr
 1. Log their time off on the team calendar
-2. Work with their manager to identify a coverage plan
+1. Work with their manager to identify a coverage plan
-3. Notify their customers through the appropriate channel of their upcoming OOO
+1. Notify their customers through the appropriate channel of their upcoming OOO
-4. Update their slack status accordingly with OOO dates indicated
+1. Update their slack status accordingly with OOO dates indicated